ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`HARD <ansys.meshing.prime.SizingType.HARD>` parameter sizes on the scope based on a uniform value while meshing.
-This code shows how to use the :class:`HardSizingParams <ansys.meshing.prime.HardSizingParams>` class to specify the minimum size and growth rate.
+This code shows how to use the :class:`HardSizingParams <ansys.meshing.prime.HardSizingParams>` class to specify the minimum size and growth rate:

 .. code-block:: python